 Calibrate the meter according to the meter’s instructions, using a pH 7.01 buffer and a pH 4.01 buffer.

 Take your wort sample in a clean glass.
-If the sample is from the mash, cool it down to room temperature, even if your pH meter has automatic temperature control.
+If the sample is from the mash, cool it down to room temperature, even if your pH meter has automatic temperature control (at room temperature, the pH of the cooled sample will be around 0.35 units higher than the pH at mash temperature).
 Taking readings of hot samples will decrease the life of the electrode.
 Rinse the electrode with distilled water then dry the electrode with a tissue.
 Don’t let the tissue touch the electrode, just bring it close enough to wick the liquid away.

 Place the electrode in the sample and give the sample a quick swirl.
 Make sure there are no bubbles attached to the electrode.
 Turn on the power to the electrode.
 The power to the electrode should never be on unless the electrode is submerged.